alpalma95/apajs-streams/README.md

 ## Usage

+You can `npm i apajs-streams` or import the functions from `https://esm.sh/apajs-streams@1.0.0`.

 ### Reactive objects

 Reactive objects can be either primitives or object references.
 Simply, pass the value you want to make reactive to the `stream()` function.